Housing assistance for domestic and family violence

 - help with finding a private rental property

-- a Bond Extra that can support your application for a private rental property.
+- Bond Extra to support your application for a private rental property.

 Rent Choice Start Safely provides financial help for a limited time if you have experienced or are currently experiencing domestic and family violence.
-The Start Safely subsidy helps people secure private rental accommodation so they don’t have to return to the violent situation.
+The Rent Choice Start Safely subsidy helps people secure private rental accommodation so they don’t have to return to a violent situation.

 Already living in public housing